floresj12atwit/RockMusicDataScience/ProjectOutline.md

 rise of solo artists

 show Year-End Hot 100 chart billboard every 5 years starting in 2005 - 2010 - 2015 - 2020

+Questions to be answered

+Question 2: Did the rise of other genres impact rock music's presence on the charts?

+I have the best songs from spotify from 2000 - 2023 to show the different genres of music

+plot out all the genres to see what the most popular one is each year

+Question 3: How much did the changes in the medium of music consumption affect rock music artists and sales (CDs to streaming platforms)?

+This can be shown with the Music data sales csv and also the rise in social media

+Question 4: How did the rise of solo artists in various genres impact the popularity and presence of traditional rock bands?

+I can show this with the decline in bands with the billboard top 100 data set